If you’re struggling to collect training feedback that gives you actionable insights, follow these best practice tips

 Survey link in the chat box for virtual learning

-For virtual learning, a survey link can be pasted into the chat box of the online classroom.
-Follow the advice above by sharing the survey link towards the end — but not at the very end — of the course before learners are starting to log off.
+For online learning, a training survey link can be pasted into the chat box of the online classroom.
+Follow the advice above by sharing the survey link towards the end — but not at the very end — of the course before learners start to log off.

 Embed survey links for self-paced training